 Lazarinka Naydenova's practice focuses on all aspects of European (EU) competition law, with particular emphasis on merger control proceeding, abuse of dominance, cartel matters, and state aid.

-Ms. Naydenova joined the firm's Brussels team in 2016.
-Prior to joining the firm, Ms. Naydenova worked in another leading international competition law firm in Brussels.
+Lazarinka joined the firm's Brussels team in 2016.
+Prior to joining the firm, Lazarinka worked in another leading international competition law firm in Brussels.
 She has worked as an in-house lawyer at the Bulgarian Ministry of Finance and has also undertaken a traineeship at the European Commission's Directorate General for Competition.
-Ms. Naydenova worked the ex-US processes for Monsanto in its $66 billion acquisition by Bayer, a transaction that won the 2019 GCR Awards for "Global Antitrust Matter of the Year" and "Merger Control Matter of the Year - Europe" and for Fitbit in its acquisition by Google which won the 2021 edition of the same award.
+Lazarinka worked the ex-U.S. processes for Monsanto in its US$66 billion acquisition by Bayer, a transaction that won the 2019 GCR Awards for "Global Antitrust Matter of the Year" and "Merger Control Matter of the Year - Europe" and for Fitbit in its acquisition by Google which won the 2021 edition of the same award.
 She also represented a client in a dawn raid conducted by the European Commission in relation to an alleged violation of the antitrust rules.

 - Boston Scientific Corporation in its $1.07 billion acquisition of Lumenis LTD from Baring Private Equity Asia.

 - Boston Scientific Corporation in its $0.5 billion acquisition of Farapulse Inc.

 - Fitbit Inc. on its $2.1 billion sale to Google.

 - Pfizer in relation to the spin-off and combination with Mylan NV of Upjohn, Pfizer's established medicines division.

 - Pfizer in relation to its joint venture with GSK to combine the two companies' consumer healthcare businesses worldwide, securing merger control clearances outside the U.S.